 If you find a donation center online, make sure to read reviews.
 This helps you know what to expect or if you should choose a different center.

 Below are some popular donation plasma centers that have locations across the country:

 - Octapharma Plasma

-How much can you make donating plasma?
+How much do you get for donating plasma?

 Keep in mind that amounts may vary depending on where you live.
-However, in most cases you can expect to make at least $30 to $40 each time you donate plasma.
+However, in most cases you can expect to earn at least $30 to $40 each time you donate plasma.
 In many cities, you may even be able to make $50 per donation.

 Many donation centers also give bonuses if you donate a certain number of times during the month.
 Just be aware that most centers will require you to wait at least 48 hours between donation times.
 If you donate multiple times per week, you can expect to make up to $400 per month donating plasma.

 Donating plasma for money can be a great way to help meet financial goals, such as:

 - Growing your emergency fund